beoran/governance/CODE-OF-CONDUCT.md

 ### Celebration
 Take time to celebrate major milestones, accomplishments, and contributions.
-Never underestimate the power of a simple authentic "thank you".
+Never underestimate the power of a simple and authentic "thank you".

 ### Authenticity
 This project values people that behave and communicate in an authentic manner.